Francis-Morgan/Longest-Common-Prefix/README.md

 **SOLUTION TASK**
 ---
+#### Algorithm for solving
 We use min () and max () for array strings.
-We get the first and last word in the array.
+We get the first and last word in the array (off the index of course, but by the number of the first character in the ASCII).
 If the first character in the last word and in the first word matches, we will check the next character.
+It's obvious that if the first and last word are different, they don't have the first common symbol.
+And if they match, all words in the list start with the same symbol.
+#### Code explanation
 Firstly, find the minimum and maximum element of our list:

     min_st = min(strs)